kornislaw/dominik.piekarczyk.info/content/2017-08-26 Minecraft Pi.md

 ### What is Minecraft Pi

-This is a simplified version of Minecraft, which you get preinstalled on Raspberry Pis.
+This is a simplified version of Minecraft, which you get preinstalled on Raspberry Pi.
 The adventage of this version is that for programming purposes you have all set up and ready.
 You can just run the Python console and start building.

 #### Example